salrashid123/gcegrpc/gke_ingress_lb/README.md

 There are two variations/implementations within the `gke_ingress_lb/` folder that demonstrates these workarounds:

+*

 * `gke_ingress_lb/gke_ingress_lb_mux`:  golang mux handler where one port `:50051` on the container can process HTTP2 traffic that is both non-GRPC and HTTP2 healthchecks for the `/` endpoint.
 The mux handler delegates the request to one of the backend handlers based on the inbound content-type.

 * `gke_ingress_lb/gke_ingress_lb_envoy`:  Envoy service sidecar handles all requests first.
-If the inbound request is a healthcheck, either return a static `200 OK` or reroute to the backend listener which is again a mux listener capable of handling HTTP2 plain and gRPC.
-Essentially, this is the same as the mux example in the backend but shows how envoy can also intercept and always respond.
+If the inbound request is a healthcheck, either return a static `200 OK` or reroute to the backend listener capable of handling gRPC.
+Essentially, this is the same moves the logic for the healthcheck upto envoy.

 Finally, note that while there utilities such as [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe), but what that fulfills is liveness and readiness checks for the container only; it does not address the HTTP healthcheck requests inbound for GCP